 - 4 cups white flour

-• 2 cups semolina or wheat flour
+- 2 cups semolina or wheat flour

-• 2 tablespoons plus 1 teaspoon sugar
+- 2 Tbsp plus 1 teaspoon sugar

-• 2 teaspoons salt
+- 2 tsp salt

-• 3 tablespoons vegetable oil
+- 3 tablespoons vegetable oil

-• 2 cups water (approximate), divided
+- 2 cups water (approximate), divided

-1) Activate the yeast by mixing it with ¼ cup of warm (not hot) water and a teaspoon of sugar.
+- Activate the yeast by mixing it with ¼ cup of warm (not hot) water and a teaspoon of sugar.
 Set aside the mixture until it’s frothy, about five to 10 minutes.

-2) Blend the flours, sugar and salt in a mixing bowl.
+- Blend the flours, sugar and salt in a mixing bowl.
 Add the yeast, the oil and the rest of the water, and mix to form a dough.
 The dough should be soft but not sticky.
 If it’s too sticky to work with, add a little flour one tablespoon at a time.
 (Remember the dough will absorb a bit more flour if you knead it by hand.)

-3) If the dough feels a bit stiff, work in additional water, a tablespoon at a time.
+- If the dough feels a bit stiff, work in additional water, a tablespoon at a time.
 Knead the dough in a mixer with a dough hook, or by hand on a lightly floured surface, for about 10 minutes or until smooth and elastic.